 - Salt - balances the sweetness or as I call it in Filipino "pangtanggal umay".

-How to make soft, yet firm Maja Blanca (TIPS!)
+How to Make the best Maja Blanca

 Making maja blanca is incredibly easy but a few minor mistakes can lead to undesirable results.

-Serve and Storage
+Shelf-life and Storage

 - Tres Leches Cake